zsiki/Find-GCP/README.md

   -l, --list            output dictionary names and ids and exit
 ```

-Parameters from *winmin* to *minacc* are explaned in OpenCV
+Parameters from *winmin* to *minacc* are customizable parameters for ArUco detection
+and are explaned in the OpenCV
 [Aruco documentation](https://docs.opencv.org/trunk/d5/dae/tutorial_aruco_detection.html).
 The two most important parameters are *minrate* and *ignore*.
+Usually the
-Usually the default value of these parameters are not perfect.
+default values of these parameters are not perfect.

 *minrate* defines the minimal size of a marker in a relative way.
-For example is
+For example if
-the larger image size is 5472 pixels and the *minrate* parameter is 0.01, the
+the larger image size is 5472 pixels and the *minrate* parameter is 0.01, then the
-minimal perimeter of an ArUco marker is 0.01 \* 5472 = 54 pixels, and the
+minimal perimeter of an ArUco marker should be 0.01 \* 5472 = 54 pixels, and the
-minimal side of the marker is 54 / 4 = 13 pixels.
+minimal size of the marker side is 54 / 4 = 13 pixels.
 Smaller marker candidates
 are dropped.
 Our exprerience is the minimal marker side should be 20-30 pixels
 to detect 4x4 markers.
 Using the special 3x3 markers (see: dict\_gen\_3x3.py)
 the size of the marker can be reduced.
 So you can calculate marker size in centimetres if you know
 the pixel size in centimetres, in case of 30-50 metres flight altitude, it is
 1-2 cm (DJI Phantom Pro).
 You should use 20-40 cm large markers.

 *ignore* is also a relative value.
 It defines the percent of pixels to ignore
-at the elemens of the marker matrix.
-In strong sunshine the white area are
+at the border of the elemens of the marker matrix.
+In strong sunshine the white
-burnt on the image.
+areas are burnt on the image.
 A 0.33 value (33%) is good for burnt images.
 There is an
 other solution to reduce the burnt effect, use grey paper to print the aruco
 codes.